bytesunite/li-git-essential-training/ch2-how-git-works.md

 In a distributed version control system it works differently.
 It still has a server that stores files.
 Every user has a complete copy of the repository including all snapshots.
 So when you pull files from the server you get the whole history, not just the single latest update.

+# How to start working with Git
+This lesson just says Git is hard and to learn the basics and learn at your own pace.